near-examples/cross-contract-calls/README-concepts.md

 Another approach to making a cross-contract calls is to compose a transaction using one or more primitive actions and then sending this transaction to the network from within a contract method.
 This capability is supported by a dedicated interface for invoking these calls.

 This interface is implemented at two levels of abstraction:
-- a low level C-style interface that maps to the API of the NEAR virtual machine (which is wrapped with ...)
+- a low level C-style interface that maps to the API of the NEAR virtual machine
-- a high level ergonomic interface to support native Rust and AssemblyScript types
+- a high level ergonomic interface to support Rust and AssemblyScript types

-### 8 possible actions
+### Eight Actions

-NEAR Protocol supports 8 primitive actions that can be composed to form a single transction.
+NEAR Protocol supports eight (8) primitive actions that can be composed to form a single transaction.
 This design provides a flexible mechanism for developers to control the behavior of the network.

 Using batch cross-contract calls, developers append any one of the following 8 supported NEAR actions to a batch transaction which is then processed by the network: